 - 1-2 tbsp milk or cream

 - To make the dough, mix the yeast and warmed milk in a large bowl and set aside for 5 minutes until slightly bubbly.
-With a whisk or the paddle attachment of a stand mixer, add in the maple sugar, softened butter, eggs, vanilla, and salt.
-Stir in the flour 1 cup at a time, until the dough is very thick.
+With a whisk or the paddle attachment of a stand mixer, add the maple sugar, softened butter, eggs, vanilla, and salt.
+Stir in the flour 1 cup at a time, until the dough is very thick and holds together.

-- Knead on lightly floured surface until smooth and warm, or switch to the dough hook and knead in the stand mixer.
+- Knead on lightly floured surface until smooth, or switch to the dough hook and knead in the stand mixer.
 Knead for about 5 minutes in the mixer, or 7 minutes by hand, until the dough is taut and smooth.

-- Wipe out the bowl and add about 1 tsp of vegetable oil.
-Shape the dough into a ball and place in greased bowl, turning it to make sure it's coated in oil.
+- Remove the dough from the bowl and set aside.
+Wipe out the bowl, adding about 1 tsp of vegetable oil.
+Shape the dough into a ball and place in the greased bowl, turning it to make sure the dough is fully coated in oil.
 Cover with plastic wrap and let rise in a warm place until doubled (about 2 hours).

 - For the filling, cream the butter with the spices and sugar.

 - Lightly grease two 9-inch cake pans or one 9x13-inch pan.
 On a floured surface roll the dough into a large rectangle, about 14 inches by 24 inches.
 When the dough is rolled out, slather it thickly with the creamed butter and sugar, making sure to spread it nearly to the edges.
-Roll up along the long side, stretching and pulling the dough into a taut and tight roll.
-Use a bench scraper or knife to cut into 24 individual rolls.
+Roll up along the long side, stretching and pulling the dough gently into a roll.
+Use a knife to cut into 24 individual rolls.

-- Divide the rolls among the prepared pans and let rise in a warm place until the rolls double in size (about 45 minutes).
+- Divide the rolls among the prepared pans, cover and let rise in a warm place until the rolls double in size (about 80 minutes).